havemaps/hmwt-documentation/README.md

   ![Image is a screenshot showing the image path to delete.](images/afterLegend.png "Edit the legend")

-16. Make sure to continue to check the updates in the browser.
+16. Make sure to continue to refresh the map in the browser to check the updates.
 Do the changes appear?
-If the map is not appearing at all, try to troubleshoot the code in the index.html file: was a colon or curly bracket accidentally deleted?
-Were all variable names changed if choosing a new basemap?
+If the map is not appearing at all, try to troubleshoot the code in the index.html file:
+  - Was a colon or curly bracket accidentally deleted?
+  - Were all variable names changed if choosing a new basemap?

 ### Push changes to GitHub
 1. Open GitHub Desktop.